sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 service reps, which will be strictly monitored.
 In the beginning, one of our existing team members will handle this responsibility.

-We plan to equip the Scarab I hotspot with a limited 2-year warranty.
+We plan to equip our miner with a limited 2-year warranty.
 We will maintain a stock of spare parts and replacement units in case of hardware damage or failure.